catalyzeio/paas-faq/ssl.md

 catalyze ssl verify ~/path/to/chain.cert ~/path/to/private.key *.mydomain.com
 ```

-Upon successful validation the CLI will print out basic information about your certificate.
-If validation fails for any reason, it will be printed out to the console.
+Upon successful validation, the CLI will print out basic information about your certificate.
+If validation fails for any reason, a failure message will be printed out to the console.

 ## I bought an SSL Cert, but they want a CSR.
 To get a CSR from my registered domain name, they want to know the IP address/hosting platform etc. Can you provide those?